How ChessGate's AI Personalities Work

 │ │

-│ Safety: Move must be within 50cp of best │
+│ Safety: Move must be within evaluation window │

 │ Data: Player's game database │